Quantization of the affine group of a local field: The p-adic Fuchs calculus

 Undoing the Fourier transforms, we arrive at the announced formula. \end{proof}

 By construction, the quantization map $\bO_\theta$ intertwines the geometric action of $G_n$ on $L^2(X_n)$ with the action of $G_n$ on $\CL^2(L^2(U_n))$ given by conjugation of the representation $\pi_{\theta}$.
 This implies that the product $\star_\theta$ on $L^2(X_n)$ is covariant for the action of $G_n$ or equivalently, that the three-point functions $ K_\theta^3$ in invariant under the diagonal action of $G_n$ (a property that can easily be checked directly).
-Since $\theta$ is now in $\CO_\k^\times$, the representation $\widetilde \pi_{\theta}$ of the quotient group $X_n$ is no longer defined.
+Since $\theta$ is now assumed to be in $\CO_\k^\times$, the representation $\widetilde \pi_{\theta}$ of the quotient group $X_n$ is no longer defined--see the discussion right after equation \eqref{Utheta}.
 Hence, it is not automatic that the product $\star_\theta$ is covariant for the left action of $X_n$ on $L^2(X_n)$ (a crucial property for deformation theory for actions of $X_n$ on $C^*$-algebras \cite{GJ3}).
 In fact, the invariance of the function

 under translations in $H_n=\{1\}\ltimes\varpi^{-n}\CO_\k$ immediately implies that $ K_\theta^3$ is also invariant under the diagonal left action of $X_n$.
 Hence, denoting by $\lambda$ the left regular action and by $\rho$ the right regular action of $X_n$ on $L^2(X_n)$, we get: